massalabs/massa/docs/execution.md

 Whenever some blocks become final, the CSS notifies the SCE of all new final blocks of using the `BlocksFinal(BlockHashMap<Block>)` message.

-The SCE locally maintains a Final ledger and a Candidate ledger.
+The SCE locally maintains a Final SCE ledger and a Candidate SCE ledger.
 Addresses in the CSS ledger are also part of the SCE ledgers.
-Smart-contract specific addresses are also part of SCE ledgers.
+Smart-contract specific addresses are also part of the SCE ledger (but not CSS ledgers).

 When an SCE block execution requests a coin transfer form the SCE ledger to the CSS ledger, a `TransferToConsensus{target_addr: Address, origin_slot: Slot, amount: Amount}` message is sent from the SCE to the CSS.
+`origin_slot` is the slot of the block causing the `TransferToConsensus`.

 When the SCE receives a `BlockCliqueChanged` message:
-* the SCE reset its Candidate state to the Final state
+* the SCE reset its Candidate SCE ledger to the Final SCE ledger
 * the SCE sorts all blockclique blocks by increasing slot
 * for each block B in that order, the SCE processes the ExecuteSC operations in the block in the order they appear in the block.
 For each such operation `op`:
   * credit the block creator in the SCE ledger with `op.max_gas * op.gas_price`